SansBasnet/Java/Java Terminology.md

  && is the logical **AND** which operates on boolean operands - checking if a given condition is true or false.
   - OR: || is the logical **OR** operates on boolean operands - checking if a given condition is true or false.

 - NOT operator: The ! or NOT operator is also known as the logical complemenent operator.
 For use with booleans it tests the alternate value by adding ! operator before the value we can check the opposite.

 - Ternary Operator: The ternary operator is a shortcut to assigning one of two values to a variable depending on a given condition.
 It is a shortcut of the if-then-else statement

+- Procedure: A void **method**